CptnRoughnight/DebugConsole/README.md

 	- "exit" 					exits the whole game
 	- "reload"					reloads current scene

+- Attributes :
+	- for "safe-mode" you can Tag classes and field with [ExposeDebugConsole], so you can easily acces the values you want

 - register methods you can call with the console with "[ConsoleInstance].RegisterMethod"